Researches-Org/sortable_challenge/README.md

 * Model
 * Model and not Family

-If The Top One Product for a listing is found, the algorithm updates the result map, that is, the listing object is added to the list of listing objects associated with the result object that represents the product found.
+If The Top One Product is found for a listing, the algorithm updates the result map, that is, the listing object is added to the list of listing objects associated with the result object that represents the product found.

 At the end, the file results.txt is generated with all the results objects.
 Only products that have been matched to some listing are presented in the results.txt file.